Facilities and Services

 As an education resource for a diverse audience, the Museum of Texas Tech University collects, researches, and disseminates information about the natural and cultural heritage of local and related regions.
 It is accredited by the American Alliance of Museums and is located on the campus at Fourth Street and Indiana Avenue.

-The building was completed in 1970 and contains over 250,000 square feet of galleries, research facilities, classrooms, work areas, and collection housing.
+The building, completed in 1970 and extended several times since then, contains over 250,000 square feet of galleries, research facilities, classrooms, work areas, and collection housing.
 The museum complex includes the main museum building, Moody Planetarium, Natural Science Research Laboratory, and Lubbock Lake Landmark.
 A 40-foot mural, created in India ink by Peter Rogers, dominates the lobby.
-Galleries showcase long-term and temporary exhibitions drawn from the museum's own collections and traveling exhibits.
+Galleries showcase long-term and temporary exhibitions drawn from the museums own collections and traveling exhibits.

 The Moody Planetarium is a 71-seat and two-wheelchair area auditorium with a full-domed digital mirror projection system.
 It has daily astronomy and laser programs for the public at 2 and 3:30 p.m.
 Wednesday through Friday; 11:30 a.m., 2, and 3:30 p.m. on Saturday; and 2 and 3:30 p.m. on Sunday.

-A Master of Arts in Heritage and Museum Sciences is offered as an academic component of the museum.
+The Museum houses the Master of Arts in Heritage and Museum Sciences academic program.

 Although the chief source of funding for the museum is legislative appropriation, additional support comes from endowments and granting agencies.
 The Museum of Texas Tech University Association supports traveling exhibits.
 The education division of the museum conducts programs throughout the year, including curriculum-based, self-guided tours for public schools, public workshops and lectures, special events, and other activities for major exhibitions.
 Volunteers from the community and Texas Tech University are always needed and welcome.
 The museum is a military-friendly, Blue Star museum.